By Benjamin Day • Sep 21, 2017

 iVirtualization is the process of creating a virtual version of something like computer hardware.
 It involves using specialized software to create a virtual or software-created version of a computing resource rather than the actual version of the same resource.
 Read more ...

-The great thing about Check Point devices is they are all based on Linux.
-Which means they support the standard SNMP CPU, memory, and disk sensors that PRTG already has out of the box.
 To enable SNMP on the Check Point device, start in the webGUI.
 Navigate to the System Management section and click on SNMP.

 Now, you can enable the SNMP Agent, choose your version, fill in the location and contact string, select which interfaces will allow SNMP to traverse them, set your community strings, and finally configure SNMPv3 authentication settings.